brunogirin/OEMHackathon/README.md

 # OEMHackathon
-For collaborative development using the 2016/02/18 Hackathon with OEM and others
+For collaborative development using the 2016/02/18 Hackathon with OEM and others.